killeik/online/source/index.md

 - And the boring part is to break free of mental barriers:
 This website is my subjective position and does not claim to be the objective truth.
 I will try to express my position honestly and without a huge disclaimer before each article.
 My position changes.
-The expression of my position on the site is probably outdated by now.
+The expression of my position on the site is p''robably outdated by now.

 ## Technologies